Maneater (2022) Review

 Maneater is the twelfth feature film from writer/director Justin Lee (The Most Dangerous Game, Apache Junction) since he came on the scene in 2018 with Big Legend.
 And it comes at an opportune time since it’s been a couple of months since we’ve reviewed an old-fashioned shark attack film.
 Shark Side of the Moon and Sharkula don’t count for obvious reasons.

-Jessie (Nicky Whelan, Tragedy Girls, Trauma Center) got dumped just before her wedding.
+Jessie (Nicky Whelan, The Best Man, Trauma Center) got dumped just before her wedding.
 But since the honeymoon was already paid for, her friend Sunny (Porscha Coleman, Christmas in Compton, Gangland: The Musical) convinced her to turn it into a vacation.
 So, along with Will (Shane West, Escape the Field, Mid-Century), Brianna (Kelly Lynn Reiter, No Name and Dynamite, Amityville Uprising) and the rest of the crew they set sail with Captain Wally (Ed Morrone, 11th Hour Cleaning, Killing Lazarus) and Beth (Kim DeLonghi, Code Name Banshee, Castle Falls).

 As this is happening, Harlan (Trace Adkins, The Desperate Riders, Old Henry) is running around town demanding the police do something about the shark that killed his daughter.
 He also consults Professor Hoffman (Jeff Fahey, Assailant, The Long Night) who tells him it might be a great white that’s started killing for sport.
 When nobody else has a plan to get rid of the maneater he decides to go all Captain Ahab and sail the seven seas looking for the creature, armed with a shotgun and a hunting vest full of shells.